EnzymeML/PyEnzyme/docs/_getstarted/01_BasicUsage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apart from programmatic creation of an EnzymeML document, PyEnzyme offers a way to convert the ‘EnzymeML spreadhseet template’ to an OMEX file.
-Since spreadsheets are the bread and butter of current lab documentation, the template widely covers teh data model and thus provides an easy access to EnzymeML’s capabilities.
+Apart from programmatic creation of an EnzymeML document, PyEnzyme offers a way to convert the ‘EnzymeML spreadsheet template’ to an OMEX file.
+Since spreadsheets are the bread and butter of current lab documentation, the template widely covers the data model and thus provides an easy access to EnzymeML’s capabilities.

 .. code:: ipython3